lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-aspiring_to_love.md

 [<img src="../../../../images/mandalas/mandala-love.jpg" width="512"/>](../../../../images/mandalas/mandala-love.jpg)

+### Why does Openness "aspire to love"?

-### Why "aspire to love" and not just "be kind and love everyone"?
+Why "aspire to love" (and not just "be kind and love everyone")?

 [Openness GPT v11](../../README.md#openness-gpt-v11):